Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Balancing variance and sensitivity

 In the general setting, the covariance matrices $W_x$ and $W_g$ may not have low rank.
 However, in many cases they have quickly decaying eigenvalues giving them low ``effective rank''

 where $\Vert W\Vert$ is the operator norm (see Remark~5.53 in Vershynin \cite{Vershynin2012introduction}, as well as Sections 5.6, 7.6.1, and 9.2.3 in \cite{Vershynin2018high}).
+For linear time-invariant systems this is known to hold for the observability and controllability Gramians when there are few inputs and observations \cite{Penzl1999cyclic, Baker2015fast}.
 Results on the non-asymptotic theory of random matrices including \cite{Rudelson2007sampling, Oliveira2010sums, Vershynin2012introduction, Koltchinskii2017concentration, Holodnak2018probabilistic} show that covariance matrices with low effective rank can be estimated accurately in the operator norm with high probability using a number of samples that is independent of the ambient dimension $n$.
 This allows for accurate computation of projectors \cref{eqn:balancing_projection} using state and gradient samples even when the state dimension far exceeds the number of samples we can reasonably obtain.